Golgulsa: History

-Recently ex-Master Monk of Kirimsa (Kirim Temple), Seol Jeog-un constructed a road while simultaneously renovating the Golgulsa Temple.
+Recently ex-Master Monk of Kirimsa (Kirim Temple), Seol Jeog-un constructed a road while simultaneously renovating the Gogulsa.

 Cultural properties

-The seated rock-carved Buddha of Golgulsa Temple was carved into the limestone cliff in the 9th century during the United Silla Dynasty; it is the main Buddha of the temple.
+The seated rock-carved Buddha of Gogulsa was carved into the limestone cliff in the 9th century during the United Silla Dynasty; it is the main Buddha of the temple.
 The statue gazes toward the Sea of Japan with a gentle smile and beautiful nimbus in which luxurious lotuses and flames are carved.

-Nearer the ocean, about 10 kilometers (6 miles) from Golgulsa Temple, are the Gameunsa Temple ruins and the underwater tomb of King Munmu.
+Nearer the ocean, about 10 kilometers (6 miles) from Gogulsa, are the Gameunsa Temple ruins and the underwater tomb of King Munmu.
 Located southeast of the seated rock-carved Buddha, the ruins of Gameunsa Temple consist of two Three-Story Stone Pagodas (National Treasure No. 112).
 Standing 13.4 meters (44 feet) high, the two pagodas are aesthetically pleasing and well balanced; they are regarded as the standard of Korean stone pagodas.

 Southeast of the ruins lies a small rocky island rising from the ocean; this is the underwater tomb of King Munmu and it is a symbol of King Munmu's will to fend off the invading Japanese even in death.
 The tomb was established on this rock which is about 200 meters (656 feet) in circumference.
 Two waterways form a cross shape that divides the island, one running east to west and the other north to south.
 In a sunken area in the center is a small pool: that is his tomb.

 The Breath of Seon

 Sunmudo training is composed of: “still training,” which includes “chwason,” or sitting meditation, yoga-like exercises as well as “active training,” which includes gymnastics and martial arts.
 There is usually “still training” in the morning and “active training” in the evening.

-Golgulsa Temple occupies half a mountain and actually contains several temples, administrative building, training hall, several dormitories, dining hall, and so on.
+Gogulsa occupies half a mountain and actually contains several temples, administrative building, training hall, several dormitories, dining hall, and so on.